-- Medicaid expansion took effect in Montana in 2016, and 96,000 people were enrolled by early 2019.
+- Medicaid expansion took effect in Montana in 2016

 of Federal Poverty Level

 How does Medicaid provide financial assistance to Medicare beneficiaries in Montana?

 Many Medicare beneficiaries receive Medicaid financial assistance that can help them with Medicare premiums, lower prescription drug costs, and pays for expenses not covered by Medicare – including long-term care.

 Our guide to financial assistance for Medicare enrollees in Montana includes overviews of these programs, including Medicaid nursing home benefits, Extra Help, and eligibility guidelines for assistance.

 If you are under 65 and don’t have Medicare: